 Glass was 4 pennies when 2 pennies was an average salary.
 You couldn’t see through medieval glass until it was sufficiently improved by the last 1/4 of C16th.

-The best windows were still in the slatted bars, and nailed shutter board.
-This prevented bailiffs removing window glass or taking shutters away in order to obtain the debt owed
+The best windows were still in the slatted bars and nailed shutter board.
+This prevented bailiffs from removing window glass or taking shutters away in order to obtain the debt owed

 Timber was rarely recycled in Tudor times except for sheds etc. If timberwork was crudely done then it wasn’t meant to be seen.
 Structures were pre-fabricated with each piece numbered

 Some Protestant houses had Catholic symbols such as ‘œW’ representing double V standing for Mary – Heaven

 Due to The Black Death, a lot of the countryside reverted back to oak & ash woodland.
 Consequently, we suddenly started to harvest more timber by C17th.